spamhaus/spamassassin-dqs/README.md

 	loadplugin       Mail::SpamAssassin::Plugin::SH /etc/mail/spamassassin/SH.pm
 ```

 We provide a simple script to help you verify whether your DQS key is HBL enabled or not.
-Use this script to understand what files to copy in your Rspamd config directory.
+Use this script to understand what files to copy in your SpamAssassin config directory.
 You only need to run the script and input your DQS key.

 Assuming the example key ```aip7yig6sahg6ehsohn5shco3z``` *is* DQS enabled, run the script and the output will confirm whether your key is HBL enabled: